 As earlier mentioned the JJB consists of a Metropolitan Magistrate or a Judicial Magistrate of the first class and two social workers.
-The social workers should have "been actively involved in health, education, or welfare activities pertaining to children for at least seven years."1 The Model Rules has prescribed the criterion necessary for appointment as a social worker on the Board, "The social worker to be appointed as a member of the Board shall be a person not less than 35 years of age, who has a postgraduate degree in social work, health, education, psychology, child development or any other social science discipline and has been actively involved and engaged in planning, implementing and administering measures relating to child welfare for at least seven years."2 The two social workers are to "be appointed by the State Government on the recommendation of the Selection Committee."3 The Selection Committee has as its members, amongst others, "two representatives of reputed non-governmental organizations working in the area of child welfare."4 The social worker members on the JJB must be assertive, and not get overwhelmed by the Magistrate, as they have an important role to play in the rehabilitation of the juvenile.
-Under section 5(4) of JJA 2000, the social worker members can overrule the Magistrate.
-They should familiarize themselves with the provisions of juvenile legislation, as also with the papers and proceeding of each case pending before the JJB to ensure that justice is done to the juvenile.
+The social workers should have "been actively involved in health, education, or welfare activities pertaining to children for the JJB to ensure that justice is done to the juvenile.
 It is for the social worker members to gain the confidence of the juvenile, whilst at the same time to portray to him that though his best interest is on their minds, he is going to be dealt with sternly.
 It is under the orders of the JJB that the juvenile is placed in an institution.
 Hence, it is imperative that the JJB, especially the social worker members, regularly visit the Observation Homes, the Special Homes and other institutions where juveniles are referred, to ensure that the objective of reformation and rehabilitation is satisfied.

-3. Rule 5(4) of the Model Rules.
+4. Rule 91(c) of the Model Rules.